djengineer/python-quick-network-tool/README.md

 https://pyftpdlib.readthedocs.io/en/latest/tutorial.html#ftps-ftp-over-tls-ssl-server

 We use the demo certificate referenced in the documentation. https://github.com/giampaolo/pyftpdlib/blob/master/demo/keycert.pem

+If you want to create a new certificate, use the following commands.

 ```bash
 # combining both private key and certificate into one pem file